 The College shall deduct from all employees an amount equal to the monthly dues of the Association.
 Such deductions will be made as a condition of employment for all employees.
-Such deductions shall be made from the first pay cheque in any calendar month and shall be remitted to the Treasurer of the Association prior to the last day of the following month.
+Such deductions shall be made bi-weekly and shall be remitted to the Treasurer of the Association prior to the last day of the following month.
 The College will provide a list of those employees whose pay has been deducted.
 Employees are at liberty to join the association or not.
 Notice in writing will be given to the association by any employee not wishing to join the association